 We are dedicated to fight wildlife crime, of any kind, and most of our activities in the field have an impact on many species, from lions to apes.
 But the elephant is the one who really inspired the creation of the Elephant Action League (EAL).

-The process in 2012 that led us to the call for the creation of the Elephant Advocacy League (EAL), including field trips to Africa, interviews, research and writing, took about four months.
+The process in 2012 that led us to the call for the creation of EAL, formerly called Elephant Advocacy League, including field trips, interviews and research, took about four months.

 During these four months an estimated 12,000 elephants in Africa have been slaughtered for their ivory.

 Despite the fact that it’s illegal to trade ivory, roughly 100 elephants are poached every day in Africa.